Southern Utah Red Rock Country

 Arches and Canyonlands National Parks each provide many easy walks and day hikes.
 The Needles District of Canyonlands National Park (fee area) is a backpacking favorite that offers a variety of exploration opportunities.

 Hammond Canyon Semi-primitive Area, accessible from both Monticello and Blanding and administered by the Forest Service, is explored in both day hikes and overnighters.
-In the BLM's Grand Gulch Primitive Area (fee area) 45 miles southwest of Blanding on Hwy 261, hikers may spend a day, or sometimes weeks exploring the remnants of the ancient Anasazi Indian culture.
+In the BLM's Grand Gulch Primitive Area (fee area) 45 miles southwest of Blanding on Hwy 261, hikers may spend a day, or sometimes weeks exploring the remnants of the Ancestral Pueblo Indian culture.

 The Dark Canyon Primitive Area/Wilderness Area on BLM land, between the Abajo Mountains and the Colorado River, leads experienced hikers into the least explored narrow canyons of Utah.
 It is generally reached via dirt roads off Hwy 95 near Hite Crossing or by boat from Lake Powell.
 From July to October, the area is also accessible from the Abajo Mountains west of Monticello and Blanding.
 Vehicles of any kind (including bicycles) are not allowed in these primitive areas.